libcellml/end-to-end-test-database/README.rst

 For tests that take multiple arguments the TEST_TARGETS_ARGS entry should have individual arguments separated with '|'.
 When passing multiple arguments to a single test case there cannot be any spaces between individual arguments.

-When defining a expected results location as a directory it **must** end with a trailing path sperator token.
+When defining a expected results location as a directory it **must** end with a trailing path separator token.